Snowflake-Labs/sfquickstarts/site/devlabs/security_network_architecture_pattern.md

 requirements, then the out-of-the-box Snowflake network security controls are likely more than sufficient to meet your needs.

+## What you'll learn

+How to apply network security policies to control access to Snowflake.
 ## Pattern Details

 All Snowflake network connectivity architectures include five basic